You’re going for the history, tourist sites, pasta, pizza and feel of the city. Check out our notes on how the recommendations are divided below.

 Try the four Roman pastas Cacio e pepe, pasta alla gricia, bucatini all’amatriciana and pasta carbonara

 Fork and knife pizza New Yorkers might be appalled, but it’s common for thin-crust Roman pizza to be eaten with a fork and knife.
 Pizza is a lot lighter there than a New York slice and ordering a whole one for yourself is normal.
+Pizza by the slice is weighed by the pound and has a much thicker crust.

 Best time to go Spring and fall are the best as summer gets very hot.